bin-will/cybereye/README.md

- # CyberEye: Obtain Data from Virtual Desktop by Video
+ # CyberEye: Obtaining Data from Virtual Desktop by Video

 ## 1. Introduction

-We present a new data transmission approach named ‘CyberEye’, that can extract data file precisely from VDI(Virtual Desktop Infrastructure) even the data has never left data center.
+We present a new data transmission approach named ‘CyberEye’, which can extract data file precisely from VDI(Virtual Desktop Infrastructure) even when the data has never left from data center.

-The main idea is encoding data file to video, then playing it at virtual desktop while recording it at host PC, decode the recorded video at last, that can recover the original data file.
+The main idea is to encode data file to video, and then play it at virtual desktop while recording it at host PC, lastly, decode the recorded video, through  which, we could recover the original data file.

 ## 2. Requirements